 GEMS US offers an ELL (English Language Learners) program for grades 1-12.
 Our program includes small group instruction and classroom push-in, where necessary.
 The ELL program uses resources made by Cambridge University which help older students prepare for the IELTS (made by Cambridge) and other international language fluency tests like the TOEFL that are necessary for post-secondary education.
 Our resources also support younger students with the necessary vocabulary development for grade level success.

-The BPA ELL program uses the internationally recognized WIDA language test which helps level students so that classroom teachers can accommodate and modify effectively.
+The GEMS US ELL program uses the internationally recognized WIDA language test which helps level students so that classroom teachers can accommodate and modify effectively.
 The WIDA also allows the ELL department to track student progress in language acquisition.
 We strive to offer targeted and personalize language instruction based on individual student needs.

 Yes.
 Islamic Studies is taught in Arabic for native speakers and English for non-native speaking students in all grades.